Lachlan Murdoch says he has no plans to change Fox News

 Breaking News Emails

-Lachlan Murdoch gave his first substantive interview in New York on Thursday since being named as the prospective CEO of "New Fox" — and said he won't apologize for Fox News.
+Lachlan Murdoch, in his first substantive interview Thursday since being named the prospective CEO of "New Fox," said he won't apologize for Fox News.

-"I'm not embarrassed by what they do at all," Murdoch said during an interview at The New York Times Dealbook conference.
+"I'm not embarrassed by what they do at all," Murdoch said during an interview at The New York Times Dealbook conference in New York.

-Murdoch, who will take over the company's leadership once the sale of its entertainment assets to Disney is finalized, said his own political views were broadly independent and did not fit into a "left-right, Republican-Democrat" framework.
-He added that Fox News critics are people who are likely not watching it.
+Murdoch, who will take over the company once the sale of its entertainment assets to Disney is finalized, said his own political views were broadly independent and did not fit into a "left-right, Republican-Democrat" framework.
+He added that Fox News critics are people who are most likely not watching it.

 Murdoch acknowledged that managers across the company work closely with the newsrooms and that it was important to get positioning right.